- Download our Moving to Australia Guide (PDF)

-Many reputable companies offer shipping and removal services to and from Australia, and expats relocating to the country can generally import their household effects duty-free provided they’ve owned them for 12 months.
-Furthermore, many of the nation’s major cities are positioned on the coast, and most have ports that are efficient, well-managed and very familiar with receiving or sending container shipments.
+Many reputable companies offer shipping and removal services to and from Australia, and expats relocating to the country can import their belongings duty-free, provided they’ve owned them for 12 months.
+Many of the country’s major cities are positioned on the coast, and most have ports that are efficient and well managed.

 Shipping furniture to Australia

-Expats who do decide to ship their goods to Australia will have to go through a number of bureaucratic hoops and spend quite a bit of money.
+Expats who do decide to ship their goods to Australia will have to jump through a number of bureaucratic hoops and spend quite a bit of money.

 Shipping cars to Australia

 Cost of shipping to Australia

-Shipments made by sea are generally less expensive than those by air, but those sent by air will obviously arrive much sooner than those sent by sea.
-It’s recommended that expats use a combination of both, shipping essential goods by air and other posessions by sea.
+Shipping by sea is generally less expensive than by air, but it takes much longer.
+We recommend using a combination of both, shipping essential goods by air and other possessions by sea.

 Costs are dependent on the volume of goods shipped or their weight, and the distance the cargo must travel.
-It’s a good idea to solicit at least three quotes from various service providers to get a good idea of the going rates before deciding which to use.
+It’s a good idea to solicit at least three quotes from various service providers to get an overview of the going rates before deciding which to use.

 Expats should be aware that shippers often tack on additional expenses for certain packing materials, handling and hoisting of excessively large items, and certain processing requirements.

-Furthermore, it’s a good idea to buy insurance from a company other than the shipping company used, to ensure reliable coverage on broken cargo.
+We recommend buying insurance from a company other than the shipping company, to ensure reliable coverage on broken cargo.

 Expats may also be asked to prove ownership of certain items by presenting receipts or insurance papers.
-For new-looking electronic goods especially, it’s best to have these on hand.
+For new electronic goods especially, it’s best to have these on hand.